CYSE130GIT/FinalProject-Git-Group-3/README.md

 Christian Jackson: Completed Tasks 2 and 3 for the Python automation assignment.

 Yusif Nasirov: Assited in the creation of the diagrams.

+Masen Nguyen: Completed Analysis Document and assisted in creation of the diagrams.